robertokbr/go-barber-api/README.md

 * Global Exception catch class
 * Middleware ```ensureAuthenticated``` to compare the auth JWT token with the provided key
-* BcryptJs to generate the user key as a hash
 * Date-fns to handle the Date
+* Middleware ```rateLimiter``` to create a request limiter to the same IP by the provided time range, avoinding DDos attacks

 ## :information_source: How To Use